FruitPug/components-of-software-engineering-labs/lab2/src/Readme.md

 * **FR9**: The system shall allow registered users to send, accept, reject, and remove friend requests, managing a list of friends within the platform.

-* **FR10**: The system shall allow users to report inappropriate reviews, submitting them for administrative moderation.

-* **FR11**: The system shall allow administrators to manage books — including adding new titles, editing book descriptions, and deleting books from the catalog.
+* **FR10**: The system shall allow administrators to manage books — including adding new titles, editing book descriptions, and deleting books from the catalog.

-* **FR12**: When an administrator deletes a book, the system shall cascade delete all related reviews and update ratings accordingly.

-* **FR13**: The system shall allow administrators to manage users, including viewing profiles, modifying user information, and banning users who violate policies.
+* **FR11**: The system shall allow administrators to manage users, including viewing profiles, modifying user information, and banning users who violate policies.

-* **FR14**: When a user is banned, the system shall automatically remove all of their reviews and update affected book ratings.

-* **FR15**: The system shall allow administrators to manage and delete reviews globally.
+* **FR12**: The system shall allow administrators to manage and delete reviews globally.

 ### Non-Functional Requirements